tiny-dnn/tiny-dnn/examples/mnist/readme.md

 [MNIST](http://yann.lecun.com/exdb/mnist/) is a well-known dataset of handwritten digits.
 We'll use [LeNet-5](http://yann.lecun.com/exdb/lenet/)-like architecture for MNIST digit recognition task.
 LeNet-5 is proposed by Y. LeCun, which is known to work well on handwritten digit recognition.
 We replace LeNet-5's RBF layer with normal fully-connected layer.

+LeCun, Yann, et al. "Gradient-based learning applied to document recognition." *Proceedings of the IEEE* 86.11 (1998): 2278-2324.

 ## Constructing Model
 Let's define the LeNet network.
 At first, you have to specify loss-function and learning-algorithm.
 Then, you can add layers from top to bottom by operator <<.